 Idiopathic: Can be familial or sporadic

-Acquired: Associated with neuroanatomic abnormalities due to other disorders
+Acquired: Associated with neuroanatomic abnormalities due to other disorders or drugs

 Clinical features include the following: